Post Summary

 This is an HDMI port:

-I have an iPhone 5s.
-The iPhone has a Lightning port.
+Older iPhones (14 and earlier) have a Lightning port.
 For the iPhone, Lightning provides power to the device, but it also will serve video output.
-Current iPads also have Lightning port.
 It can support audio in some if connecting to an input device that supports audio over that channel -- VGA is not one of those channels (no audio over VGA).

 This is a Lightning port:

-The 10" Android tablet has a Micro HDMI port.
+The Older Android tablets have a Micro HDMI port.
 This is a Micro HDMI port (A great picture by hansleman.com that shows the differences between HDMI, Mini HDMI and Micro HDMI):

 None of the products in this review were provided without cost in exchange for a review; I purchased and tested them all myself, after selecting specific items through extensive research and based on my initial requirements.